Ham and Cheese Pinwheels

 In the oven, these four little ingredients transform into appetizer magic.
 The puff pastry becomes golden and flaky, the ham savory and crispy, and the cheese bubbly and ooey-gooey.
 The mustard provides zip and is the little somethin’ somethin’ that will keep you reaching back to the plate.

 These Ham and Cheese Pinwheels can be baked ahead and frozen up to a month in advance and taste great both warm and at room temperature, so they’re ideal for entertaining.
-Whether you nibble them in your finest cocktail attire or shovel them fist-over-fist in your best tacky sweater (or the reverse), you won’t believe how wonderful four little ingredients can taste.
+Whether you nibble them in your finest cocktail attire or shovel them fist-over-fist in your lucky jersey (or the reverse), you won’t believe how wonderful four little ingredients can taste.

 Ham and Cheese Pinwheels